6 Police Officers Shot In Separate Incidents In Florida, Pennsylvania

 The suspect was shot by police and died at a hospital.

-In a third separate incident, in southwest Pennsylvania, two Pennsylvania state troopers were shot in Fairchance Friday.
+In a third separate incident, in southwestern Pennsylvania, two Pennsylvania state troopers were shot in Fairchance on Friday.
 The suspect in that incident was also killed.

 State police say both troopers were alert and conscious after the shooting.
 One trooper was flown to a nearby hospital, and another was transported by ambulance.